Bharaths0407/CNS-Lab-Programs/README.md

 # CNS-Lab-Programs

-This repo is about the lab programs of Computer Networking Which is done During the 5th Sem of my Engineering
+This Repository is about the lab programs of Computer Networking and System Which is done During the 5th Sem of my Engineering college